Race Date: Sunday June 2nd, 2024

-The premier event – The Oliver Half Iron, features a 2km, 2-loop swim in the clean and protected waters of Tucelnuit Lake, in the heart of Oliver, B.C.
-The 94km scenic bike course takes you through the beautiful lower Okanagan Valley, past many of the wineries in the “Wine Capital of Canada”.
-The Half Iron finishes with a 2-loop 21 Km run through quiet residential and along the banks of the Okanagan River.
+The premier event of the Oliver Triathlon Weekend – The Oliver Long Distance (Half Iron) Triathlon, features a 2km, two loop swim in the clean and protected waters of Tucelnuit Lake, in the heart of Oliver, B.C.
+The 90 Km scenic bike course takes you through the beautiful lower Okanagan Valley, past many of the wineries in the “Wine Capital of Canada”.
+The Half finishes with a two loop 21 Km run through quiet residential and along the banks of the Okanagan River.

-The overwhelming support if Oliver and the surrounding communities, before, during and after the event is unparalleled and is what truly separates this race from most others.
+The overwhelming support of the Town of Oliver and the surrounding communities, before, during and after the event is unparalleled and is what truly separates this race from most others.

 Click below to view course maps.